 Danube river cruise

 The Danube is Europe’s second-longest river, pipped to first place by the Volga in Russia.
 Its more-than 1,700 miles flows through 10 countries, starting in Germany and taking in Austria, Slovakia, Hungary and beyond.

-A popular route known as The Blue Danube travels from Budapest – an idyllic start with its many hot spring spas – through Slovakia and into Austria.
+A popular river cruise route known as The Blue Danube travels from Budapest – an idyllic start with its many hot spring spas – through Slovakia and into Austria.
 Once the riverboat cruises out of the Hungarian capital, it’s onto one of the country’s oldest towns, Esztergom.

 Read more: No-fly holidays you’ll want to book now

 Straddling the border between Hungary and Slovakia, the Danube then flows through Bratislava – one of the fastest-growing capitals in Europe – and into Austria.
 Here you’ll reach Vienna, a city famous as the former home of musical genius Mozart with numerous palaces.
 End your visit in Austria with a drive out to stunning Salzburg where The Sound of Music was filmed among a mountain landscape.

 A river cruise along Germany’s Rhine is one of finest ways to explore the country.
 Departing from Cologne, riverboats head south towards Switzerland to take in the bucolic Rhine valley.

 Read more: 11 things I learned going on 1,100 cruises